tmiles/Members/README.md

   2. To learn more about coding and to improve my feeble coding skills.
   3. I'm excited to learn from this group, and I feel that this group will teach me more on coding than I have in my past year of coding at school.

+#### Tuan Duong- Washington, D.C.
+##### MAUVSA

+  1. I love that tech has ability to impact so many people.
+  2. To share and learn from each other.
+To build something that will be able to help our UNAVSA community.
+  3. Always down to pair.

 testing ifft integration.
 When Pull request, post to Facebook!